MarkJohnstoneGitHub/VBA-IDictionary/README.md

   Set myDictionary = Dictionary.Create(IScriptingDictionaryType.isdtDictionaryKeyValuePair, VBA.vbBinaryCompare, TextEncodingMethod.temAscii)

-**Creating using directly a IDictionary implementation provided**
+**Creating using directly a IScriptingDictionary implementation provided**

-Two IDictionary implementations have been provided, DictionaryKeyValuePair.cls and ScriptingDictionary.cls
+Two IDictionary implementations have been provided, DictionaryKeyValuePair and ScriptingDictionary, they can be created using New or the Create method.

 The ScriptingDictionary.Create() has one optional parameter: